 Third Year Milestone

-section IV, article 2
+section III, article 6-B

 Proposal development is a critical skill for scholars.
 Success in research and teaching arises from the ability to recognize problems and creatively address them.
 In the process of creating research proposals, scholars practice critical thinking, evaluate the work of others, and become more familiar with the scientific literature.

 In the Third Year Milestone, scholars will prepare three one-page research pre-proposals.
 Pre-proposals are not full proposals or completely-researched proposals.
 The pre-proposals provide an opportunity for faculty to coach scholars to successfully prepare an original research proposal for the Fourth Year Milestone.

 - One pre-proposal may describe the scholar’s short-term proposed research activities specific to the research agenda of their primary research mentor’s laboratory.

 - Two pre-proposals must describe a scholar’s research idea that is independent of the specific research aims of their primary research mentor’s laboratory.

 Scholars should prepare each pre-proposal using the “quad sheet” format taught in the proposal course (CHEM 597R).
 A quad sheet format template is available.

 - Objective and Motivation

 Identify the gap in knowledge, and its importance.